bookofproofs/bookofproofs.github.io/_sources/history/16th-century/hobbes.md

 * Hobbes published a new expanded edition of De Cive in 1647, then three years later, in 1650, his earlier work The Elements of Law, Natural and Politic was published without his permission.
 * Hobbes was the mathematics tutor of the Prince of Wales between 1646 and 1648.
 * Passages near the end of the Leviathan appeared to indicate that Hobbes was trying to make his peace with the English government, which angered the Royalists.
-* In fact in these passages Hobbes was remaining consistent with his view that one showed allegiance to a ruler only so long as that ruler could provide protection.
+* In these passages Hobbes was remaining consistent with his view that one showed allegiance to a ruler only so long as that ruler could provide protection.
 * Hobbes had also attacked the Roman Catholic Church which made his position in Paris pretty untenable.
 * Hobbes' masterpiece Leviathan set out his ideas with great clarity.
 * It is, Hobbes argues, the rational way for people to behave so moral behaviour is rational.